QR codes for exceptional in-store customer experience

 What is a QR code?

 The QR stands for ‘quick response’, and a QR code is the small, square, phone-scannable barcode you’ll increasingly find in shop windows and restaurant customer check-ins, menus, packaging, advertisements, and contact-tracing apps.
-A quick scan of the code takes you to online content.
+Creating one using a QR Code Generator, a quick scan of the code takes you to online content.

 QR codes were developed in 1994 by Masahiro Hara, a Japanese automotive engineer.
 Noticing that car component boxes could have up to 10 separate barcodes, Hara wanted to streamline the process by creating a single, bigger 2D barcode that could hold much more information.